 As typical for the Norwegian yarn manufacturer, this model is worked from the bottom up.
 Practical: Both the button facing and the pockets you knit 'on the go'.
 That means you only have to add the extra sleeves at the end.
 The jacket is a real all-rounder: in pastel green it reminds you of the first scoop of ice cream in your favorite ice cream parlor, in dark blue it becomes a classy piece for the evening in the restaurant.

-For those who quickly get too warm under long sleeves in spring, we have of course picked out two airy models: Both the Dailytee as well as the Tiny Collar Top are made of line and you can simply continue to wear them in the summer.
+For those who quickly get too warm under long sleeves in spring, we have of course picked out two airy designs: Both the Dailytee as well as the Tiny Collar Top are made of line and you can simply continue to wear them in the summer.

 The combination of merino and cotton also promises a great feel while being suitable for spring.
 Knitting for Olive has developed with their quality Cotton Merino a wonderfully light yarn, which with 70% cotton and 30% merino is ideal for fine outerwear.